 At the Clr G-T prompt, press ENTER.
-The flow monitor displays No. To clear the grand total press, UP or RIGHT to change from No to Yes.
-Press ENTER to select Yes and advance to the next parameter.
-The totalizer can also be reset using a hardware reset as shown in Figure 16.
+The display now says No. If No is the correct option, press ENTER to advance to the next parameter.
+To clear the grand total, press UP or RIGHT to change from No to Yes.
+Press ENTER to select Yes and advance to the Passwd parameter.
+The totalizer can also be reset using a hardware reset as shown in Figure 12.